dreese33/genomics/README.md

+# Genomics Experimentation
-# Experimenting with some genomics libraries using the Go programming language
+Experimenting with some genomics libraries, using an existing directory verification process, inspired by the Abstract Sytax Tree in compiler theory.